osmanramadan/Host_FULL_STACK/README.md

 - look at docs

 ## variables
-- place it in .env file in api code
+1- place it in .env file in api code <br>
 POSTGRES_HOST
 POSTGRES_USERNAME
 POSTGRES_PASSWORD
 POSTGRES_DB
 PORT
-- if you use circleci put the following in variables configurations, to open your account in aws after that will push api code beside front end code
+1- if you use circleci put the following in variables configurations, to open your account in aws after that will push api code beside front end code <br>
 AWS_ACCESS_KEY_ID
 AWS_SECRET_ACCESS_KEY